rossturk/site/_posts/2010-05-27-smarting-the-dumb-pipes.md

 ---
 layout: post
-title: "Keynote: Smarting the dumb pipes"
+title: "Stage: Smarting the dumb pipes"
 comments: false
 description: "I took the main stage at Gluecon to explain to a bunch of developers why they should care about Alcatel-Lucent"
 keywords: "dummy content"